aws-john/notable-lab/README.md

 * profit :)

 ## First Steps
-* Start Firefox (microphone integration in later steps will be easier if you use this browser) and log into the AWS Console with the given credentials.
+* start Firefox (microphone integration in later steps will be easier if you use this browser) and log into the AWS Console with the given credentials.
 Ensure that the active region is set to "Oregon" (towards the top-right corner of the console)
-* Click on the Cloud9 service in the "AWS Services" list
+* click on the Cloud9 service in the "AWS Services" list
-* Once the Cloud9 console has loaded, you will be presented with a list of environments - in the one named "amplify-transcribe-cloud9", click on the "Open IDE" button
+* once the Cloud9 console has loaded, you will be presented with a list of environments - in the one named "amplify-transcribe-cloud9", click on the "Open IDE" button

 ## Navigate The Project
 On the left of the Cloud9 environment, there should be a folder structure - expand the amplify-transcribe-cloud9 folder and note the content within the second folder.
 To ensure all the modules required to bootstrap the project are installed, navigate to the Cloud9 terminal and enter: